Y0Coss/docs-fork/pages/account_and_service_management/account_information/faq-account-management/guide.en-ca.md

 ### How do I create an OVHcloud account?

-You are free to create an account.
-This space facilitates access to your information and allows you to manage your services.
-Read our guide [Creating an OVHcloud account](/pages/account_and_service_management/account_information/ovhcloud-account-creation).
+Creating an account is free and simple.
+Your account is designed to give you easy access to your information, and help you manage your services.
+Click [here](/pages/account_and_service_management/account_information/ovhcloud-account-creation) to create an account.

 > [!success]
 > Once you have created an account, remember to secure it by configuring two-factor authentication.
 You can find more information in our guide [Securing your OVHcloud account with two-factor authentication](/pages/account_and_service_management/account_information/secure-ovhcloud-account-with-2fa).